aws/aws-graviton-getting-started/README.md

 Package | Version | Improvements
 --------|---------|-------------
 PHP     | 7.4+    | PHP 7.4 includes a number of performance improvements that increase perf by up to 30% PCRE2   | 10.34+  | Added NEON vectorization to PCRE's JIT to match first and pairs of characters.
-This may improve performance of matching by up to 8x. ffmpeg  |   4.3+  | Improved performance of libswscale by 50% with better NEON vectorization which improves the performance and scalability of ffmpeg multi-thread encoders.
+This may improve performance of matching by up to 8x.
+This fixed version of the library now is shipping with Ubuntu 20.04 and PHP 8. ffmpeg  |   4.3+  | Improved performance of libswscale by 50% with better NEON vectorization which improves the performance and scalability of ffmpeg multi-thread encoders.
 The changes are available in FFMPEG version 4.3.

 # Containers on Graviton